 Bus Error: Considered a fatal error, interrupting the access to the modules in the bus.
-In case the bus error diagnostic is true, an abnormal situation due to the hot exchange configuration selected might have occurred or a hardware problem in the bus communication lines, then, contact Altus Technical Assistance.
+In case the bus error diagnostic is true, there might be a hardware problem on the bus communication lines, then, contact Altus Technical Assistance.

 Hardware Failure: In case the Hardware Failure diagnostic is true, the CPU must be sent to Altus Technical Assistance, as it has problems in the RTC, auxiliary processor, or other hardware resources.